BELFAST EXPOSED

 Seeing Through A Different Lens

-In The UK, two-thirds of people (65%) say that they have experienced a mental health problem.
-This rises to 7 in every 10 women, young adults aged 18-34 and people living alone.
-Individuals in Northern Ireland are 25% more likely to suffer from a mental health condition than those living elsewhere in the UK.
-It is also recognised that more people in Northern Ireland have died through suicide since the Good Friday Agreement than through the 40 years of the Troubles.
+In the UK, two-thirds say that they experience mental health issues.
+Rising to 7 in every 10 women, young adults aged 18-34 and people living alone.
+In Northern Ireland you are 25% more likely to suffer from a mental health condition than those living elsewhere in the UK.

 -